alinajm7/Haptisense/software/unity_application/README.md

 2. **Add the Following Components:**

    - **Collider (with "Is Trigger" checked):**
-     Define the scanning area for the actuators.
+     Defines the scanning area for the actuators.

    - **Rigidbody:**
      Enables object detection functions.

    - **Actuators Manager:**
-     Manages the behavior of actuators, such as scanning distance, power factor, min & max threshold values, and the order of actuators in the array.
+     Manages the behavior of actuators, including properties like scanning distance, power factor, and distance-based weighting.

+     **Properties:**
+     - **Scanning Distance:** (`scaningDistance`)
+       Defines the range within which actuators can detect tangible objects.
+Default is 10 units.

+     - **Power Factor:** (`powerFactor`)
+       Adjusts the intensity of actuator responses based on proximity.
+Higher values increase sensitivity to closer objects.
+Default is 2.0.

+     - **Minimum Actuator Value Threshold:** (`acuatorMinValueThreshold`)
+       The minimum value an actuator can output.
+Values below this threshold are considered inactive.
+Default is 0.14.

+     - **Maximum Actuator Value:** (`maxActuatorValue`)
+       The maximum intensity an actuator can reach.
+Default is 1.0.

+     - **Distance Base Weights:** (`distanceBaseWeights`)
+       Defines how the distance of tangible objects affects actuator response.
+For example, the first value corresponds to the closest object, the second to the next, and so on.
+Default weights are [1.0, 0.5, 0.25].

+     - **Show Actuator Values:** (`ShowActuatorValues`)
+       Enables or disables the display of actuator values in the scene.
+Default is enabled.

+     - **Gradient:** (`gradient`)
+       Defines the color gradient used for visual feedback based on actuator values.

    - **Actuator Data Sender:**
      Required for the Actuators Manager to send calculated data to the Device Manager.